CS5008Fall2025/homework-sorts-skakked/Report.md

 ## Deeper Thinking
 Sorting algorithms are still being studied today.
 They often include a statistical analysis of data before sorting.
 This next question will require some research, as it isn't included in class content.
 When you call `sort()` or `sorted()` in Python 3.6+, what sort is it using?

 > Python 3.6 through 3.10 uses Timsort, a hybrid sorting algorithm that combines insertion sort and merge sort.
-Starting with Python 3.11, Python switched to Powersort.
+[6] Starting with Python 3.11, Python switched to Powersort.[7]

 #### Visualize
 > Find a graphic / visualization (can be a youtube video) that demonstrates the sort in action.